 In this article, our Denver Colorado criminal defense lawyers answer the following top 6 questions:

-- 1. What are the penalties for a first time DUI in Colorado?
+- 1. What are the penalties for a first-time DUI in Colorado?

-- 2. Will I lose my license after my first DUI in Colorado?
+- 2. Will I lose my license?

 - 3. What if I have a DUI in another state?